 It is never nice to find yourself scrimping at the end of the month, emptying your freezer and food cupboards, praying payday comes around quickly.
 You may be stuck in an expensive routine that is draining your funds or your ability to save.
 Purchases like that daily Pret lunch, morning Starbucks habit or regular takeaway dinner soon add up.
 Keep a money diary for one month to see where your pay packet is going, once you see your repetitive and expensive habits clearly written in front of you it will be much easier to prioritise where you want to spend money, where you can save and set budgets.

 Go card cold-turkey

-If month by month you are constantly overspending, try giving up your debit and credit cards for a cash only diet.
+If month by month you are constantly overspending, try giving up your debit and credit cards for a cash-only diet.
 It is very easy to spend more than you originally intended when you have your bank card handy, particularly now with contactless and apple pay.
-The best way to make sure you only spend what you set out to, only take that specific amount of cash with you.
-This could be a budget for an evening out with friends, a holiday away or even just for your normal every day expenses.
+The best way to make sure you only spend what you set out to, is only taking that specific amount of cash with you.
+This could be a budget for an evening out with friends, a holiday away or even just for your normal everyday expenses.
 You’ll be surprised how much money you can save by adopting this technique.

 It can be tough to feel motivated about saving money when there is always something you could spend money on in the here and now.
 The best way to feel inspired to save is to set goals.
 Do you want to jet-set off overseas?
-How about decorate your bedroom, or treat your children during the school holidays.
-Put up visual reminders around the home to keep you on track, whether that is a pin board in the kitchen to Pinterest online.
+How about decorating your bedroom, or treating your children during the school holidays.
+Put up visual reminders around the home to keep you on track, whether that is a pinboard in the kitchen to Pinterest online.
 These goals will give you the motivation you need to stick to your savings.